 I’ve been nicknamed a “kitchen savant” and if I can learn to create food that tastes good, then anyone can.
 Enjoy the blog, and your kitchen!

 *An update on my allergies for food allergy sufferers. — You may want to have a conversation with your allergist.

 I have been told by doctors & allergists for a number of years that I am allergic to pretty much everything under the sun, and even labeled “disabled” in my field because of it.
 Turns out, it was a misdiagnosis, although, it seemed like a logical one.

 What I do have is a combo of angiodema and dermotographic urticaria.
 Both mimic food allergies in different ways.
-The first causes swelling in the throat, and other muscles – similar to anaphylaxis (except it isn’t).
+The first causes swelling in the throat, and other muscles – similar to anaphylaxis (except it isn’t, it’s just hives below the skin’s surface).
 The second is called “skin writing” and is basically hives that occur when you are warm, when your skin is irritated, or when you are experiencing anxiety.
-It can even be triggered by the pressure of your clothing, your own sweat, or wiping your face with a napkin – (hence the mis-connection to hives from eating foods you are allergic to) and- it can also cause false positives on the skin allergy tests, because, they irritate the skin.
+It can even be triggered by the pressure of your clothing, your own sweat, or wiping your face with a napkin – (hence the assumed connection to hives from eating foods you are allergic to) and- it can also cause false positives on the skin allergy tests, because, they irritate the skin.